scaffold-eth/scaffold-eth-2/packages/subgraph/README.md

 yarn local-create
 ```

-> You should see some output stating your Subgraph has been created along with a log output on your graph-node inside docker.
+> You should see some output stating your subgraph has been created along with a log output on your graph-node inside docker.

 Next we will ship our subgraph!
 You will need to give your subgraph a version after executing this command. (e.g. 0.0.1).